nixCats

 wrapNeovimUnstable function with no modifications.
 If nixCats feels like

-it is too far from the metal for you and you want to build from the
+it is too far from the metal on the nix side of things for you and you

-ground up, and you still want to be able to run it in nix shells, this
+want to build from the ground up, and you still want to be able to run

-is the way to go.NixVim
+it in nix shells, this is the way to go.NixVim

 :